Pillen beats Trump's candidate in Nebraska governor primary

 Some voters said the allegations didn’t dissuade them from backing Herbster.

-Lindstrom has faced a barrage of attacks as well, with third-party television ads funded by Ricketts that portray him as too liberal for the conservative state.
+Lindstrom faced a barrage of attacks as well, with third-party television ads funded by Ricketts that portray him as too liberal for the conservative state.
 One digitally altered ad shows Lindstrom standing in front of a rainbow flag with a coronavirus mask superimposed over his face.
-A mail ad notes that Lindstrom was endorsed by U.S. Rep. Brad Ashford, a moderate Republican-turned-Democrat who died last month of brain cancer.

 The 45-year-old Leesley, who lives in Omaha, said he didn’t pay much attention to the various endorsements in the race.